 Although the number of eigenvectors may vary, all eigenvectors for a matrix are linearly independent.
 Thus, if an n by n matrix has n eigenvectors, these vectors can be used as a basis (called an eigenbasis).
 If an eigenbasis exists for a matrix, decomposing vectors over this basis simplifies the process of matrix multiplication.
-To illustrate, imagine we decompose the vector \mathbf{x} over a set of eigenvectors $\mathbf{v}1, \dots, \mathbf{v}n$.
-Decomposing \mathbf{x} means we can find coefficients a_1, \dots, a_n such that
+To illustrate, imagine we decompose the vector x over a set of eigenvectors $\mathbf{v}1, \ldots, \mathbf{v}n$.
+Decomposing x means we can find coefficients a_1, \ldots, a_n such that